Aaron Braxton: ABOUT ME

-Sharing a passion for the creative arts and education, (it also says in my high school yearbook that I wanted to be a writer, actor, and teacher), as well as a commitment to life-long learning, I have purposefully crafted a unique path that integrates pedagogy with art in a manner that is thought provoking, engaging, meaningful, rewarding and attainable.
+Sharing a passion for the creative arts and education, (it says in my high school yearbook that I wanted to be a writer, actor, and teacher), as well as a commitment to life-long learning, I have purposefully crafted a unique path that integrates pedagogy with art in a manner that is thought provoking, engaging, meaningful, rewarding and universal.

 In this era of steady change, uncertainty, and challenge, I believe my method of motivation will, no doubt, matter more than ever.
 Through art, I write and inspire others to become fearless, discover their own voice and reveal the ethical frames by which they exist.
 With the goal always to arouse curiosity and elicit questions about individual and collective experiences in meaningful ways, in order to motivate socially conscious individuals who are aware of their personal power and the impact their actions have on individual and collective choices, ideologies and our planet.